Lauriethefish/QuestPatcher/README.md

-# MonqueModder
+# QuestPatcher

-MonqueModder is a WIP GUI based mod installer for GorillaTag on the Oculus Quest.
+QuestPatcher is a WIP GUI based mod installer for GorillaTag on the Oculus Quest.
 It should support Windows, Mac and Linux.